ruuda/bs1770/README.md

 leaves any other parts of the file untouched.
 It uses `copy_file_range` to enable reflinking on file systems that support this.

+If you have a collection of flac files, where every leaf directory contains a single album, you can use the included script `tag_collection.sh` to run `flacgain --write-tags` on every album in your collection.

 ## Performance

 The initial focus is on correctness, the library has not been optimized yet.